-When you complete the form below, your request will be forwarded to our conciliation department or to our primary conciliation partner, Crossroads Resolution Group, LLC, for a response.
-If we believe we can be of assistance to you, we will typically email you to arrange an initial telephone interview with a conciliator, for which there is no charge.
+When you complete the form below, your request will be reviewed by our conciliation department.
+If we believe we can be of assistance to you, we will email or call you to arrange an initial telephone interview with a recommended conciliation provider, for which there is no charge.
 Continued assistance beyond that interview may require payment of an hourly fee, which will be discussed with you before proceeding.

 Note: we are currently unable to offer conciliation advice or assistance to individuals outside the United States, but you may still find the principles provided in the booklet list below to be of value.

 Our advice and assistance is provided subject to these terms:

 - The advice will be provided by a conciliator who has training and experience in applying the principles set forth in Guiding People Through Conflict and the Handbook for Christian Conciliation.